edu010101/cvplayer/README.md

 ## Features
 - [x] Video inference visualization.
-- [ ] Images inference visualization.
+- [x] Images inference visualization.
 - [x] Frame level control.
 - [x] Easy to use.
 - [ ] Portable for PyQt6 aplications.
+- [ ] Manipulate the player by an internal API.

 ## Requirements